 INN Days is two days of intensive business training for nonprofit and independent news organizations looking to achieve growth and increase their impact, which happens ahead of IRE each year.

 Thank you for attending #INNDays2019.
 If you couldn't attend the event, check out the hashtag on Twitter.
-Photos and videos will be coming soon.
 Sign up for the INN newsletter to receive updates.

 INN Days 2019 was held June 12-13 at The Four Seasons Houston.